tabalinas/jsgrid/README.md

 ```

+#### Cancel Item Update
+> version added: 1.2

 To cancel item update set `args.cancel = true`.
 This allows to do a validation before performing the actual update.

-In the following example update only items with the field 'name' specified is allowed:
+In the following example update of items with the 'name' specified is allowed:

 ```javascript